-- The HCAC membership card does not have an expiry date.
+- The HCAC membership does not have an expiry date.

-- The HCAC card is not transferrable under any circumstances.
+- The HCAC membership is not transferrable under any circumstances.

-- In the event that HCAC (the School) considers that a student’s attendance or conduct is unsatisfactory, the School reserves the right to exclude any students from any course at its discretion.
+- In the event that HCAC (the School) considers that a student’s attendance or conduct is unsatisfactory or disruptive, the School reserves the right to exclude any students from any workshop at its discretion.
 In this event, no course fees or deposits are refundable.